 Significant unitholders risk.
-There may be unitholders of the trust who hold a significant portion of the trust and, as result, a redemption by such significant holder may have a material impact on the size, expenses and viability of the trust.
+There may be unitholders of your trust who hold a significant portion of your trust and, as result, a redemption by such significant holder may have a material impact on the size, expenses and viability of your trust.